Paediatrics is on Level 1.

 For general questions about the Health Sciences Centre, please call the Switchboard at (807) 684-6000.

 The Paediatric Team does everything we can to make your child’s visit a positive experience for them – and for you.
-We have a child life specialist on staff to help children understand and process why they are here, and to help them keep their minds off things with games, activities, and toys.
-We have also spent a lot of time on the décor, creating a welcoming and caring environment that is designed to relax and soothe children so that the unfamiliar is not as scary.
+We have a Child Life Specialist on staff to help children understand and process why they are here, and to help them keep their minds occupied with games, activities, and toys.
+If your child needs assistance with adjusting to hospitalization or preparing for a test or procedure, a Child Life Specialist can assess and offer assistance with preparing your child.

 There are things you can do to help, too.
 The following are suggestions to help you prepare your child for a visit to the Health Sciences Centre: